 Dziga Vertov and Man with a Movie Camera

 Eisenstein’s films are studied by almost every film student, but they’re not a lot of fun.
 Another Soviet filmmaker, Dziga Vertov, is much more enjoyable.

 The end of the film is really powerful, with a rapid pileup of shots*, images overlaid over each other, split screen, and animation.
 At the end an animated camera nods and takes a bow.
-The film is also about how films are made, so we see the cameraman, the audience, and Vertov’s wife Elizaveta Svilova editing the film.
+The film is also about how films are made, so we see the cameraman, the audience, and Yelizaveta Svilova (Vertov’s wife, who later became a noted director of documentaries) editing the film.